Harry Webb and his Huckster wagon in Williamstown, c. 1915

 “Flingsville is located on the Falmouth Road, four miles east of Crittenden, and two miles west of Gardnersville, both flourishing little hamlets.
 Our town consists of one dry goods store, post-office, an academy, blacksmith shop, a lawyer, ‘squire, Baptist Church, good Sunday school, and an enterprising young doctor.
 Our village is surrounded by fine bluegrass soil, covered with fine cattle, and lined with good old Democrats.
 We have no such things as “Rads.” in our midst, except on one road leading to Kennedy’s avenue, which goes by the name Hogan’s Row.” from the Covington Daily Commonwealth, October 9, 1879. |

-Vine Run Baptist Church, Folsom, 1948
+Vine Run Baptist Church Folsom, 1948 |

-Fishing's Good in Folsom
+Fishing's Good in Folsom |

-This old map shows a “Williams Crossing” at Folsom.
+The old map above shows a “Williams Crossing” at Folsom.
 Was Williams Crossing an earlier name for Folsom?
 John Conrad's Grant County history book, and Robert Rennick's Kentucky Place Names book both give Folsom an earlier name of Lawrenceburg, which the post office had them change, effective November 15, 1893.
 Neither mentions Williams Crossing.
 The citizens chose to name it Folsom after President Grover Cleveland's wife, Francis Folsom Cleveland, the youngest first lady ever, and the only first lady to be married in the White House. |

 Folsom's stone Ford House (pdf) is on the National Register of Historic Places.

-Elizabeth Christian Church | Independence School | Holbrook's White Chapel, from a Facebook post by Faith Clifton |
+Elizabeth Christian Church | Independence School |

 A law passed in 1880 said that you can't sell spirituous liquors within two miles of the Elizabeth Church

-Catholic Church at Blanchett
+St. Joseph Catholic Church at Blanchett

 On the Southern at Blanchett, March 25, 1912